In today’s post, I’m going to answer a question a lot of Pegasus fans ask: are Nike Pegasus good for running?

 Are Nike Pegasus Good For Running?

 Absolutely.
-The Pegasus is one of the best running shoes in the market today.
+The Pegasus is one of the best running shoes and most comfortable Nike shoes in the market today.
 Professional runners love it and people who run casually also love it.

 So, if you’re a professional runner, here’s the review of the Pegasus 38 from a professional runner’s perspective.
 And if you’re not a professional runner and you do it casually maybe once or twice a week and then you wear the Pegasus casually, then keep reading…

 In the next section, we’re reviewing the latest iteration of one of my favorite running sneaker lines.

 Related: Are Huaraches Running Shoes?
 Are They Really Good For Running?

 Pegasus – Great for running & lifestyle wear

 A lot of people do enjoy running and they usually find themselves lacing up a pair of the Pegasus over pretty much anything else.

 I know runners are very specific and I know a lot of runners have one brand or one shoe that they stick with and they’re not going to change things up.
 So keep in mind that this review of the Pegasus is for someone who really likes the Pegasus line for lifestyle wear and runs in the Pegasus line.